 |

-| Maya | | Posted: 2007-08-01 | | 2003, Allen J. Christenson | | In this edition, Allen Christenson has published a two volume set that includes both a free translation and literal translation.
+| Publication Data: Boulder, CO: University of Colorado Press, 2009.
+Pp. 368, 41 photos, Notes, Glossary, Bibliography, Index. | | Posted: 2010-01-25 | 2009 The End of Time: The Maya Mystery of 2012 by Anthony Aveni | As we move toward December, 2012, many gallons of ink will be spilled and tons of paper used in discussing the implications of the nominal end of the Maya calendrical system.
+Prof. Anthony Aveni of Colgate University, easily the best known scholar of Mesoamerican archeoastronomy, in this slim book attempts to de-bunk those who would lead one to believe that cataclysmic events are afoot.
+The timing of the release of the book is clearly an attempt on the part of Aveni and the University Press of Colorado to get out in front of the controversy with a little light and much reason.
+Click to view the entire review | | Posted: 2007-08-01 | 2003 Popul Vuh by Allen J. Christenson | In this edition, Allen Christenson has published a two volume set that includes both a free translation and literal translation.
 The first volume is a free translation with copious footnotes to explain the meaning of various words, concepts and practices.
 It also includes an overview of the history of the Popol Vuh and demonstrates the numerous poetic conventions used in this great narrative.
 The second volume is divided into two parts.
 The first is a two column format with a literal translation on the left and the original text transcribed into modern orthography on the right.
 Christenson has arranged this text according to its poetic structure with the lines that are parallel in form or concept joined together.
 The lines are numbered for easy reference.
 The second part of volume two presents the text in its original orthography and as a continuous text.
 The line numbers of the first part have been added to this text again for ease of reference.
 Christenson’s stated purpose for using the modern orthography in part one is to provide the contemporary K’iche’ who now use this orthography with greater access to the document.
-Click to view the entire review | | | | Mesoamerica - General | | Posted: 2007-09-13 | | 2004, Julia A. Hendon and Rosemary A. Joyce | | Mesoamerican Archaeology; Theory and Practice is one of the latest in a long line of books designed as texts for university undergraduate classes in Mesoamerican archaeology.
-It is the initial volume in Blackwell Studies in Global Archaeology, a new series of textbooks on the archaeology of the world’s major regions.
-Series editors Lynn Meskell and Rosemary A. Joyce have established a high goal for the entire effort, and one by which the first book should be measured.
-Click to view the entire review | | |
+Click to view the entire review | | Mesoamerica - General | Posted: 2011-02-11 | 2009 Tiwanaku: Papers from the 2005 Mayer Center Symposium at the Denver Art Museum Edited by Margaret Young-Sanchez | Book Note:

 |